d4r1091/on-demand-delivery-fastlane-slack/README.md

 In the example there are two more Fastfile to be imported.

 - BetaDeliveryFastfile: manages the beta delivery through services like Fabric
-- ClientDeliveryFastfile: exsclusively delegated to handle client facing / production-like releases
+- partnerDeliveryFastfile: exsclusively delegated to handle partner facing / production-like releases

 Having the three Fastfiles in our project, by executing the public lane: